 Body Image After a Mastectomy

 Body image after mastectomy is difficult for many women.
 I went through this myself after a bilateral double mastectomy.
 It is my own definition but I define women who live with mastectomies, “hidden amputees”.
 No one sees you are missing body parts when you wear prosthesis.
 No one feels what you feel each time you see a reflection of yourself in the mirror or try to pick out something to make you look feminine or sexy when you want to step out for a social event.
-No one truly understands the desire to just magically want the clock to turn back before you had to have your breasts removed due to cancer; no one except you.
+Nor does anyone truly understand the desire to just magically want the clock to turn back before you had to have your breasts removed due to cancer; no one except you.

 What was your personal choice?

 How did a mastectomy change your body image and how have you dealt with it?
-Did you decide to have reconstruction, wear prosthesis, cover your scars with artistic tattoos, or go “flat and fabulous”?
+Did you decide to have reconstruction, wear prosthesis, cover your scars with artistic tattoos, or have aesthetic flat closure?
 It is a personal and individual decision.
 I respect each choice made after mastectomy.

 Femininity restored after Mastectomy